kevinlemaromero/helpdesk-simulation-lab/10-software-deployment/notes.md

 ![PDQ Installation](./screenshots/pdq-install-13.png)

 ### Deploying PDQ on Windows Server (Installing PDFsam Basic application To the Windows Server using PDQ deploy)
-PDQ Deploy - software deployment tool used by IT administrators to remotely install, update, or uninstall software on multiple computers at once — without having to manually visit each one.

-Software Packages - Bundle of files and instructions needed to install a program automatically.

 1. Select PDQ Deploy file on your desktop and install Microsoft .NET framework
 ![PDQ Deploy](./screenshots/pdq-deploy.png)